 Net worth equals total assets less total liabilities.
 The solvency ratio indicates the individual’s ability to repay all the existing debt with the assets.
 We add debt to acquire assets that we hope will be worth more than the debt.
 The higher the ratio, the better your financial condition.

 The more you save and invest, the better your road to being wealthy.
 This metric shows you how well you are doing in accomplishing your financial goals.

 Throughout your life, you want to accumulate investment assets.
 These assets include stocks, bonds, money markets, mutual funds, and retirement accounts.
 Using the power of compound growth, they should expand in their 20s and beyond.
 Target a ten ratio when you are in your 20s.
 Your investment assets should expand as you age, pushing your percentage higher.

 12. Savings Ratio

 Adopt a “Pay Yourself First” attitude.
 Savings should be one of the most critical parts of your household’s financial goals.
-Your monthly budget should call for savings at least 10% of gross income.
+Your monthly budget should call for savings of at least 10% of gross income.
 That should be just a start.

 Savings Ratio = Savings/Gross Income

 Savings refer to money in the bank, liquid funds, deposits, money markets, and other liquid funds, such as your emergency fund.
 Gross income is your total income source on your budget, including what you earn, side businesses, bonuses, dividends, and interest income.

 Your savings rate should be at least 10% of gross income.
 Savings may be challenging to do when you first start to work.
 As your salary or what you make rises, putting money away for savings should get more comfortable.
 A healthy savings ratio of 20% would be a bonus (pardon the pun).